Turbomeca Palouste 1 restoration

 New arrival - Turbomeca Palouste 1 of February 1952

-This engine is exceedingly rare, possibly the rarest engine that I have ever had in my collection - I had originally thought its origin to be a Djin helicopter prototype.
-However as research continues it appears that it is even rarer than that.
-It is the very engine that was initially supplied byTurbomeca to Blackburn and General Aircraft Limted and tested on one of the experimental test beds (a converted reciprocating engine test cell) prior to negotiating a licence to build them in the UK.
+This engine is exceedingly rare, possibly the rarest engine that I have ever had in my collection.
+It appears that it is the very engine that was initially supplied byTurbomeca to Blackburn and General Aircraft Limted and tested on one of the experimental test beds (a converted reciprocating engine test cell) prior to negotiating a licence to build them in the UK.

 production Palouste engines were tested in production cell 3 at